AndyWright360/Quest_Board/README.md

 - **Colour-Coded Stamps:** Images representing different experience levels are colour-coded like traffic lights.
 The intention was to create an intuitive understanding of each level's significance.

 - **Pre-populated Inputs:** When editing an event, the form fields will be pre-populated with the existing data.
 This feature eliminates the need for users to re-enter all information, enabling them to conveniently modify specific details as needed.

+- **Input Validation:** To guarantee that users provide the necessary data, validation checks were integrated into various inputs.
+These include prohibiting users from selecting an event date in the past, preventing the input of whitespace-only characters for text inputs, and disallowing text inputs from starting or ending with a space.

 ### **Error Pages**